stef/pbp/readme.txt

 v0.4.99 - experimental

-PBP is a simple python wrapper around libsodium, to provide basic functionality resembling PGP.
+PBP[0] is a simple python wrapper around libsodium, to provide basic functionality resembling PGP.
 It uses scrypt for a KDF and a much simpler packet format, which should be much harder to fingerprint and also provides a forward secrecy mode.